krbnite/krbnite.github.io/_posts/2024-08-28-Data-Leakage-Is-Everywhere.md

 addressing this issue, but unfortunately, even in 2024, I'd say data leakage is much more common than anyone should be comfortable with.

-The most common data leakage issue by far is this type of pipeline:
+**The most common data leakage issue by far is this type of pipeline**:
 1. Clean/preprocess the data (imputation, normalization, dimensionality reduction, etc)
 2. Split dataset into train, val, test
 3. Fit the model on train